congtung0702/vietnam-garment-export-analysis/README.md

 <img width="846" height="547" alt="download" src="https://github.com/user-attachments/assets/a16e13f6-40e3-4b6b-821f-371c77f26629" />

 ### Key observations
-The first plot shows the overall trajectory of Vietnamese garment exports — a steady rise through the decade interrupted by a sharp 2020 dip and a strong 2021 recovery, consistent with the COVID demand shock discussed earlier.
+The first plot shows the overall trend of Vietnamese garment exports: a steady rise through the decade interrupted by a sharp 2020 dip and a strong 2021 recovery, consistent with the COVID demand shock.
+A dip was also observed in 2023.

-The top 3 markets remain dominant and stable throughout, with consistently growing trends and unchanged rankings.
-One notable feature is a plateau across all three in 2023, with the US experiencing a sharper dip — consistent with post-stimulus demand normalization and broader softening in global apparel consumption after the 2021-2022 surge.
+The top 3 markets remain dominant and stable throughout the second plot, with consistently growing trends and unchanged rankings.
+One notable feature is that all countries experience decreases during the COVID shock (2020-2021) then recover after, asides from China, which continue to decline even after the pandemic.

+Another important observation is a decrease across all top 10 markets in 2023 except for Spain, pulling total export value down with it.
+This simultaneous dip across different destinations suggests a global demand contraction rather than market-specific factors, which is consistent with the broader softening in global apparel consumption following the post-COVID demand surge.

-The picture looks considerably different further down the rankings.
+The picture looks considerably different further down the rankings (3rd plot).
 Mid-sized markets show much higher volatility, with rankings shifting multiple times over the decade.
-China was the largest secondary market until 2022, when it was overtaken by Canada, Germany, and the Netherlands — consistent with the post-2019 decline in Chinese demand discussed later in the special cases section.
-The UK experienced a prolonged dip between 2019 and 2022, coinciding with the Brexit transition period, though the data alone is insufficient to establish causality.
+China was the largest secondary market until 2022, when it was overtaken by Canada, Germany, and the Netherlands, consistent with the described post-COVID decline of the Chinese market.

 This instability among secondary markets suggests that growth trajectories vary significantly across destinations.
 To understand which markets are structurally expanding and which are stagnating or declining, the next section classifies countries by growth rate and market share.